Nickrosendo/zero-kanban/README.md

 It allow the user to create projects boards, and customize them to show what it needs to be done in a project.

-Available operations inside a board consist of:
+Available operations inside a board are:

 - create/edit/remove columns;
 - create/edit/remove cards inside columns;